BBozhikov/stock-trading/readme.md

 # stock_trading

-application that makes API calls to tradingview API to get stock information and track it
+application that makes API calls to tradingview to get stock information and track it